lastnamearya/Grocery-App-JavaScript-DOM/README.md

 ## 3. Add the number of list items to the heading
 This involves four Steps

-1. Reading the content of the heading
+1. Reading the content of the heading.
-2. Counting the number of <li> elements in the page.
+2. Counting the number of elements in the page.
-3. Adding the number of items to the content of the heading
+3. Adding the number of items to the content of the heading.
-4. Updting the heading with this new Content
+4. Updating the heading with this new Content.